 Support undergraduate and graduate students studying child development theory, research, and applications,

 We aim to provide high-quality experiences for undergraduates and graduates that encourage a problem-solving approach to the analysis of theoretical models, methodology, and application of varied disciplines.
 By allowing flexible access to observation and research for courses and individual projects, the Children's School offers the concrete experience that can complement the more abstract reading and discussion in students' university programs.

-Create and implement developmentally appropriate, inclusive half-day preschool, full-day kindergarten, extended day, and camp programs for children ages 3-6,
+Create and implement developmentally appropriate, inclusive part & full-day preschool, full-day kindergarten, and camp programs for children ages 3-6,

 The Children's School is accredited by the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children (NAEYC).
 Our tuition-based program is designed to offer developmentally appropriate options for morning or afternoon preschool and full-day kindergarten for children in the community as well as CMU families (constituting approximately 85% and 15% of our enrollment respectively).
 We offer a high-quality program equitably to diverse families.
 To this end, we help low-income families connect with agencies offering scholarship resources, and we participate in the Educational Improvement Tax Credit (EITC) program in Pennsylvania.

 Collaborate with families in nurturing and educating their children, particularly as family challenges arise and developmental difficulties emerge,